The Coloureds of Southern Africa

 This is South Africa.
 Pretoria, South Africa: Central Statistical Service, 1992, 1996.

 Van Wyk, Chris.
 Shirley, Goodness and Mercy: A Childhood Memoir.
 Johannesburg: Picador Africa (Pan Macmillan), 2005.

 Were, Gideon S. A History of South Africa.
 London: Evans Brothers Ltd, 1974.

 Originally written August 1996

 Published online on GRMI (now defunct) in 1997

-A version published online on MixedFolks about 2002
+Published online on MixedFolks (now defunct) about 2002

 Permission granted for free download and transmission for personal or educational use.
 Please give credit and link back.
 Other rights reserved.